JordiCremades4444/central-node/README.md

 To create a new project:

-- simply copy the last project

-- change the index
+- manually create a new folder and add the corresponding index

-- mantain folder queries

-- mantain folder outputs
+- before closing each project, ensure there is no content to be added to python.py or starburst.sql